X1 Credit Card Review 2023

-- Does the X1 Credit Card affect credit score?
+- Does the X1 credit card affect your credit score?

 - The X1 credit card reports activity to all three major credit bureaus.
-Since the X1 credit card doesn't use credit scores in its approval determination, it will not affect the credit scores of those that are declined.
-Those who are approved will see movement in their credit scores based on their activities with the card, including payment history and credit use.
+Since the X1 credit card doesn't use credit scores in its approval determination, it will not affect the credit scores of those who are declined.
+Those who are approved for the card and accept will experience a hard pull on their credit, which may slightly affect their credit score.

 - Who is behind the X1 card?

 - The X1 card was founded by Twitter executives Deepak Rao and Siddharth Batra.
 It also has support from Max Levchin, David Sacks and Michael Dearing: PayPal co-founder, PayPal founding COO and Harrison Metal founder, respectively.

 - What income do you need for the X1 card?

 - The website for the X1 credit card explains that income is taken into account for the approval process but doesn't outline how much income applicants need to be approved.
 The higher the applicant's income, though, the better the chances of approval.

 - Is X1 a charge card or a credit card?

 - The X1 card is a credit card, meaning users will be able to carry balances over from month to month, rather than having to pay the entire card off every month.

 - How do you redeem X1 points?